 My love of history made me familiar with tintypes.
 I had seen the tintype images of Walt Whitman, Abraham Lincoln, Frederick Douglass, and men and women photographed during the Civil War.
-Something about old portraits had the power to move me, something in the eyes of the person was haunting and ghost like.
 I often wondered what it was about these images that made them so unlike what I was used to seeing digitally or on film.

-It wasn't until my best friend Eileen and I stumbled upon an article written in 1975 describing how the lost art of tintype was experiencing a small revival.
+My best friend Eileen and I stumbled upon an article written in 1975 describing how the lost art of tintype was experiencing a small revival.
 It described what made the process unique, and explained that anyone could learn to properly and safely mix the chemistry and make their own modern images using this early photographic method.
-We were up for the challenge, and after a little more research we found a place in New York City where we went to learn the basics at a two day workshop.
-Rowan Rene (Brooklyn Tintype) was our excellent teacher who we highly recommend.
+After a little more research we found a place in New York, a workshop with Rowan Rene (Brooklyn Tintype) our excellent teacher who we highly recommend.
+I have been practicing ever since, and am currently the Artist in Residence at The Pfister Hotel in Milwaukee until April 2018.

 Please follow me on Twitter, Instagram, and Facebook for regular posts on the work I am doing.